-Persons ages 8 and older are eligible for participation in Special Olympics.
+People 8 years of age and older who have an intellectual disability (ID) are eligible for participation in Special Olympics.
 There is no upper age limit for participation.
 Children ages 6 and 7 are eligible for participation in sports training programs.
 At age 8, athletes can begin competing at the local, area and state levels.

 How much does Special Olympics cost?